zeelvishalmehta/symfony-test/README.md

       1) Go to xampp/htdocs.
       2) Right click on htdocs open Gitbash cmd
       3) Using composer, create a new symfony project
-            - composer create-project symfony/skeleton symphart
+            - composer create-project symfony/skeleton symfony-project-name (eg:symphart)
       4) You can open symfony application using localhost://symphart/public.
 But we can run through virtual host.
       5) Setup a virtual host
             - Go to xampp/apache/conf/extra/httpd-vhosts